arunkumar413/cra-template/README.md

 ```

-The file `/src/components/AppRouter.js` will lopp through the above elements and creates react-router elements as below:
+The file `/src/components/AppRouter.js` will loop through the above elements and creates react-router elements as below:

 ```
 import { Routes, Route, Link, BrowserRouter } from "react-router-dom";